- What are pregnancy complications?

 Gestational diabetes is a type of diabetes that can occur as a result of high blood sugar levels during pregnancy.
 If gestational diabetes is not properly managed, it can cause complications such as high birth weight, premature birth and, in rare cases, stillbirth.
 Gestational diabetes is normally screened for as standard, and especially so if the pregnant woman is part of one of the groups most at risk of the condition, women who are overweight, for example.
 If detected, the condition can be managed through lifestyle changes and medication.

 Pregnant women will be regularly screened for high blood pressure.
 If high blood pressure is detected, it will be mild and easily treated with medication in most cases.
 If a pregnant woman is already taking medication for high blood pressure, they should be sure to inform their doctor or midwife of this, as pregnancy-appropriate medication may be called for.

 In severe cases, untreated high blood pressure can develop into a condition called preeclampsia, which can serious cause harm to the mother and baby.
-See this resource for more information on the diagnosis and treatment of preeclampsia.

 Diseases of the thyroid during pregnancy